-Here is an artist's impression shows what the internal workings of the Cwmbach Mill may have looked like.
+This artist's impression shows what the internal workings of the Cwmbach Mill may have looked like.

 Fuel was sold from the village store, next to the phone box is an enclosure (likely for the sale of paraffin) and two petrol pumps.

 The greenhouse to the foreground was constructed on an old footbridge that crossed the river, neither greenhouse or bridge remain today.
+The road bridge was constructed in the 1940s, prior to that traffic would have crossed through a ford.

 The image below is from the 1980s, the edge of the telephone box can be seen on the right.
 It shows the shop as it would have appeared up until it closed in the early 1990s, above the shop door is a post office sign.